dpk2442/magic-table/README.md

 </magic-table>
 ```

+### Overflow Classes

+Overflow classes can be enabled with the `overflow-classes` attribute.
+When enabled the `magic-table` will receive the
+following classes if the table is overflowing:

+- `mt-overflow-top`: More table can be seen by scrolling up.
+- `mt-overflow-bottom`: More table can be seen by scrolling down.
+- `mt-overflow-left`: More table can be seen by scrolling left.
+- `mt-overflow-right`: More table can be seen by scrolling right.

+> [!IMPORTANT]
+> These classes are only recalculated on scroll events, so toggling the overflow state can have unintended side effects.

 ### Sorting

 Sorting can be enabled with the `sortable` attribute.
 The header (`th`) of each sortable column should have a